Tuan147/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS solves the problem of handling data faster.
+It helps with rendering components faster and has a large selection of slices to work with several components.
+For example using useState to invoke a state on a component for later use.
 1. Describe component state.
+  A component state is an object that holds some information that may change over time.
+Instead of having to repeatedly change the entire app or file, you can just easily change the component to effect the overall app.
 1. Describe props.
+  Props are similar to global objects or variables.
+We can call upon a prop to relay the information from an api or whatever we're targeting.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  A side effect is anything that affects something outside the scope of the function being executed.
+To sync effects we call upon them in the beginning of the file usually looking like: import React, { useState, useEffect } from 'react';